kyma-project/test-infra/prow/images/README.md

   ├── bootstrap             # A generic image that contains Docker and gcloud.
   ├── buildpack-golang      # An image for building Golang components.
   ├── buildpack-node        # An image for building Node.js components.
-  └── cleaner               # A script for cleaning SSH keys on service accounts in Google Cloud Storage.
+  └── cleaner               # An image with a script for cleaning SSH keys on service accounts in Google Cloud Storage.
 ```